ansible/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

 Integrating Testing With Rolling Updates
 ````````````````````````````````````````

-If you have read into :doc:`playbooks_delegation` it may quickly become apparent that the rolling update pattern can be extended, and you
+If you have read into :ref:`playbooks_delegation` it may quickly become apparent that the rolling update pattern can be extended, and you
 can use the success or failure of the playbook run to decide whether to add a machine into a load balancer or not.

 This is the great culmination of embedded tests::